-2. Cost of maintenance of installed devices It cost around 1 330 EUR to maintain, install and dismantle the monitoring system.
+It cost around 1 330 EUR to maintain, install and dismantle the monitoring system.

-3. Cost of monitoring of sewage system as well as rainwater and wastewater quality.
+3. Cost of monitoring of sewage system as well as stormwater and wastewater quality.
 The rent of the monitoring equipment was 1050 EUR for three weeks.